ELECTRIC OPS

 Planned outage simulation showing exact customer impact before the first switch is opened

-GIS-integrated asset visualisation synced with SCADA/DMS state in real time , not batch-updated overnight
+GIS-integrated asset visualisation synced with SCADA state in real time , not batch-updated overnight

 Every Reading.
 Every Alarm.
 One Dashboard.

-SCADA data drives grid operations, but most DSOs suffer from alarm floods that desensitise operators , ISA-18.2 and IEC 62682 studies show that operators miss 15-20% of actionable alarms when alarm rates exceed 6 per hour.
-Argus integrates telemetry from RTUs, IEDs, and smart metre head-end systems into a unified operational view with IEC 62682-aligned alarm management that suppresses the noise and surfaces the signals your operators need to act on.
+SCADA data drives grid operations, but most utilities suffer from alarm floods that desensitise operators , ISA-18.2 studies show that operators miss 15-20% of actionable alarms when alarm rates exceed 6 per hour.
+Argus integrates telemetry from RTUs, IEDs, and AMI head-end systems into a unified operational view with ISA-18.2-aligned alarm management that suppresses the noise and surfaces the signals your operators need to act on.

 SCADA